 There are two ways to avoid the new ACA Medicare tax that would otherwise cost average upper middle class taxpayer an additional $2,000 per year.
 The first way is to avoid triggering the tax at all.
 These tax strategies are most effective if planning starts well in advance.
 The second approach is to minimize the basis of the tax assessment after it is triggered.
 It is important to know where you fall under the new tax law.
 A tax review and planning session is the best way to know for sure.
 This can be done in person, by telephone or via video conference (Skype, Google+, Facetime).

-This Web site is independently owned and operated by Tony Novak operating under the trademarks "Freedom Benefits", "OnlineAdviser" and "OnlineNavigator".
+This Web site is independently owned Tony Novak operating under the trademarks "Freedom Benefits", "OnlineAdviser" and "OnlineNavigator".
 Opinions expressed are the sole responsibility of the author and do not represent the opinion of any other person, company or entity mentioned.
 Tony Novak is not a representative, agent, broker, producer or navigator for any securities broker dealer firm, federal or state health insurance marketplace or qualified health plan carrier and has no financial position in any stocks mentioned.
-Novak is compensated as an accountant, adviser, writer, consultant, marketer, reviewer, endorser, producer, lead generator or referrer to the commercial companies listed on this site or non-governmental commercial insurance exchanges.
+Novak may act as and be compensated as an accountant, agent, adviser, writer, consultant, marketer, reviewer, endorser, producer, lead generator or referrer to the companies listed on this site or other commercial companies and non-governmental insurance exchanges.
 Information is from sources believed to be reliable but cannot be guaranteed.
 Any accounting, business or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues or a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.

 141 Jones Street, Bala Cynwyd PA 19004 | P.O.
 Box 333, Newport NJ 08345